 In March of 2013, the blockchain was “rolled back” to a previous version when the Bitcoin network had compatibility issues between Version 0.7 and Version 0.8.
 At the time, BTC Guild controlled approximately 20-30% of the hash power.
 A rollback meant that any blocks found in the 0.8 fork would be lost.
 Consensus was reached and the miners rolled back to the earlier version.
 This is the first and only time Bitcoin has done this.

-Hope you enjoyed some history and interesting information about Bitcoin.
-Here’s a bonus fact.
-January 3, 2009, Bitcoin was released into the world with the discovery of the genesis block and creation of the first Bitcoin.
+Hope you enjoyed some history and interesting information about this groundbreaking and important crypto protocol.
+Here’s a bonus fact: On January 3, 2009, Bitcoin was released into the world with the discovery and creation of the genesis block.